Bacon Apricot Cheese Spread

 Bacon Apricot Cheese Spread is a combination of cream cheese, apricots, bacon, and cheddar.
-It’s tangy, sweet and savory all at the same time!
+It's a tangy, sweet and savory appetizer that's perfect for holidays.

 Cheese Spreads never go out of style.
 They're so versatile and delicious that you'll frequently see them at holiday celebrations.

 My favorite cheese spreads have the perfect balance of jam and savory cheeses blended together.
-If you try Bacon Apricot Cheese Spread, I bet you’ll agree!
+I like to serve this tasty spread with Crockpot Mulled Cider during the holidays.

-Here’s what I love about Bacon Apricot Cheese Spread.
-It’s creamy, tart, flavorful, and crunchy.
-There’s just enough sweetness from the dried apricots (ad) and saltiness from the bacon to wake up your taste buds.
+Bacon Apricot Cheese Spread is creamy, tart, sweet, and crunchy.
+There's just enough sweetness from the dried apricots (ad) and saltiness from the bacon to wake up your taste buds.

 Simply scoop the cheese spread onto your favorite serving platter and sprinkle with chopped pecans.
 Garnish with dried apricots, fresh cranberries and parsley if desired.